gut-space/noaa-tools/README.md

 ```

 The tool will export data to files similar to the specified.
 When you specify 1276.png, the actual output files
 will be 1276.js and 1276.txt.
-By default this tool uses [satnogs observation 1276](https://satnogs.klub.com.pl/obs/1276)
+By default this tool uses [Svarog observation 1276](https://svarog.space/obs/1276)
 as sample data.
 That way you can easily run it without any parameters to quickly see how it works:

 ```bash